evelizg/gcp-cloud-labs/01-basic-compute-lab/EXERCISE.md

 ### 2) `make compute` - Deploy a compute instance inside an existing baseline project

-This command will deploy the compute instance inside an existing project and copy the stress test log to an existing bucket:
+This command will deploy the compute instance inside an existing project and copy the stress test log to an existing bucket.
 At a high level, these tasks are:

 - Deploy the compute instance with the startup script `worker-startup-script.sh` and pass the bucket as metadata to the instance - `deploy-compute`